wendymonl/Consulting-Project-Decorative-Lighting-Industry/README.md

 # Consulting-Class-Project-Decorative-Lighting-Industry
 ## Summary

-- Conducted primary research to understand key deliverables and decision-making considerations through different stages of the specification process in commercial building projects.
+- Conducted primary research to understand key deliverables and decision-making considerations through different stages of the specification process in commercial building design projects.
 Methods were:
    - A survey to gather measurable data
    - expert interviews to understand context behind data
 - Used Excel to analyze over 100 survey responses to understand stakeholders’ needs throughout the specification process